Sunday, September 25, 2011

-Now, final numbers for Friday and Saturday are not available, but CBS won Friday with their dramas including the move of CSI NY to Fridays and the premiere of Blue Bloods.
-ABC was in repeats, but 20/20 was new and did OK at 10pm.
-Fox had a dismal Friday with a new Good Guys and NBC's Outlaw bombed in its timeslot premiere.
+Now, final numbers for Friday and Saturday are not available, but CBS won Friday with their dramas including the premiere of A Gifted Man which skewed old and the season premiere of Blue Bloods.
+ABC was in repeats from 8-10pm and NBC's Dateline season premiere did solid from 9-11pm.
+Fox had a decent (for Friday) night with the season premieres of Kitchen Nightmares and Fringe.
+The latter was third in its time period though and fourth in total viewers, losing to an encore of the Revenge pilot on ABC.

-Tonight are the season premieres for ABC Sunday (Extreme Makeover: Home Edition, Desperate Housewives, and Brothers & Sisters).
-Look for Vanessa Williams to join the casrton Desperate Housewives as the ratings will be good.
-NBC should do well with the NFL but the game is not as intriguing with the Jets/Dolphins.
-CBS has a 90-min season premiere of Amazing Race following 60 Minutes and Undercover Boss at a special time of 10pm.
-Fox launches its animation block with season premieres from 8-10pm, including the one-hour season premiere of Family Guy.
+Tonight are the season premieres for ABC Sunday (Extreme Makeover: Home Edition, Desperate Housewives, and the premiere of Pan Am).
+It is the final season premiere of Desperate Housewives so watch it!
+NBC should do well with the NFL but the game is not as intriguing with the Manning-less Colts vs. the Steelers.
+CBS has the season premiere of Amazing Race following 60 Minutes, and the new night and time premiere of The Good Wife at 9pm leading into CSI: Miami.
+Fox launches its animation block with season premieres from 8-10pm.
+No new series on the night for Fox until late October.

 Week 1 How the Sitcoms Did